Skip to main content

 The provided excerpts do not give a hard rule for choosing an investment bank versus a business broker.
 A practical filter is whether you need a formal M&A process with investment-banking-style deliverables, such as a structured CIM.
 If not, a lighter process may be sufficient.

-The grounding pack does not establish a universal pre-NDA checklist.
-It does support that the CIM is a structured deliverable and that teams should be clear about what a CIM is and is not.
+The CIM is a structured deliverable, and teams should be clear about what a CIM is and is not.
 Exactly what is shared before an NDA is process-specific and should be aligned early.

 The provided excerpts do not offer a complete banker-versus-counsel responsibility framework, and they do not set legal standards for NDA handling.
 Treat scope boundaries as deal-specific, document them early, and route legal interpretations to counsel.